 Trier University, through this website, will provide up to date information and answer important questions concerning the effects of the coronavirus on university operations. (► German version).

-- The summer semester 2020 is taking place online.
-Lectures on campus will not be offered.
-The Pentecost/Whitsuntide holidays (June 2nd-5th) are cancelled.
+- The summer semester 2020 ist taking place online.
+Lectures on campus, that cannot be delayed, need to be approved beforehand.

 - Examinations can now be administered, provided the procedures are in compliance with the safety regulations.